Explore Ireland

 Address: Phoenix Park Dublin

-One of Ireland's most popular attractions, the Dublin Zoo takes visitors on a voyage of discovery from the Arctic to the Plains of Africa via Indian Rainforest.
-See lions and tigers, Asian elephants, gorillas, chimpanzees and orang-utans, rare monkeys, rhinos, hippos, giraffes and many more exotic and endangered species.
-There is also a pet's corner for the children, a city farm and a safari train ride around the African Plains.
-The zoo is recognised as one of the most modern in Europe, placing emphasis on learning about wildlife and conservation along with enjoyment.
+The zoo provides plenty of entertainment for kids, with free arts and crafts activities like face painting, and a number of little playgrounds dotted around the park.
+Visitors can see lions and tigers, Asian elephants, gorillas, chimpanzees and orangutans, rare monkeys, rhinos, hippos, giraffes and many more exotic and endangered species, including extremely rare species like the snow leopard.
+There is also a pet's corner for children, a city farm and a safari train ride around the African Plains.

 The Old Jameson Distillery